sei-mkaar/wictf-web/docs/faq.md

 Below you will find some commonly asked questions and answers to help you with the CTF.
 If you can’t find the answer here, please contact us.

 1. _What does "Cumulative Time" on the leaderboard mean?_

-The Cumulative Time column is only used for tiebreaking purposes.
+The **Cumulative Time** column is only used for tiebreaking purposes.
 When a challenge is started, a timer tracks how long it takes to solve that challenge.
-The sum time of all successfully solved challenges is posted to the leaderboard under Cumulative Time.
+The sum time of _all_ successfully solved challenges is posted to the leaderboard under Cumulative Time.
 Again, this is for tiebreaking purposes only.

 2. _Will I need any special software or applications to participate in the CTF?_

-    No. All that is needed is an up-to-date web browser on your laptop and a good internet connection.
-Supported browsers are: Chrome, Firefox, and Edge.
+No. All that you need is an up-to-date web browser on your laptop and a good internet connection.
+Supported browsers are Chrome, Firefox, and Edge.

 3. _How are ties handled?_

-    In the event of a tiebreaker, the "Cumulative Time" figure will be used to determine the winners.
+In the event of a tiebreaker, **Cumulative Time** will be used to determine the winners.
 The Cumulative Time is the total time spent in challenges successfully solved.
 This is calculated using a timer specific to each challenge on your game board.
 When you start a challenge, the timer starts.
 When you successfully solve a challenge, your score and cumulative time are updated.
-Please note -
-    Your challenge timer does not stop if you "delete" a challenge space or go work on another challenge.
-If you start a challenge, then start and work on another challenge, and return to your previous challenge, your challenge timer is still running.
-    Time spent in challenges failed, or challenges started and not finished, does not count towards your cumulative score.
+> Please note: Your challenge timer does not stop if you "delete" a challenge space or go work on another challenge.
+If you: start a challenge then start and work on another challenge and _then_ return to your previous challenge--your challenge timer is still running.
+Time spent in challenges failed, or challenges started and not completed, does not count towards your cumulative score.
 You won't be penalized for trying!

 4. _One of my team members dropped out.
 Can I replace them with someone else?_